vuestorefront/storefront-ui/apps/docs/components/components/link.md

 <!-- end react -->
 </Showcase>

-## Customization
+### Customization

-Link is open for customization via tailwind classes.
-In `secondary` variant default state text color is inherited from parent element.
+When using the `'secondary'` variant, the text color of the base state is inherited from the parent element.

+You can [customize your color palette](../customization/theming.html) as a part of your Tailwind config.

 <Showcase showcase-name="Link/Customization">